 A campervan without an electrical system is... well, just a van.
 Installing campervan electrics is hands-down the funnest part of the build, though it can be a little daunting!
 In this article, we are going to explore a campervan wiring diagram in-depth.
 I will also supply you with a download of the campervan wiring diagram.
 By the end you will have a thorough understanding and overview of the campervan electrical system and be ready for your own electrical installation!
 I'm Shane, I've been teaching people to convert campervans for many years, I'm the author of The Van Conversion Newsletter, the van conversion instructor at Udemy, and the proud owner of a beautiful self-build campervan called Beans.
 So let's jump in and have a look at the campervan wiring diagram for your van conversion!

-First, download the high quality version of the campervan wiring diagram
+Download the high quality version of the campervan wiring diagram

 Get the high quality (4k) version of The Van Conversion wiring diagram (complete overview with wire sizes, fuse sizes, appliances, etc.) by signing up to The Van Conversion Newsletter.
 I'll send you the campervan wiring diagram as soon as you join!
-Plus, every now and then I send out juicy van-related content; build guides, resources, videos, inspiration, and discounts.

 Note: Before we dive into the campervan electrics, If you want a refresher on your knowledge (including amps, volts, watts, fuse and wire sizing, AC vs. DC, solar and battery sizing), you might want to check out this article first.

-Let's first explore three key sections of the campervan wiring diagram at a high level:
+First, let's explore three key sections of the campervan wiring diagram at a high level:

 How to get power/electricity into your van?